 Coleslaw recipe apple cider vinegar is a great side dish option for this beef wrapped in lettuce that you can make without turning on the stove or oven.

-You’ll need to use the stove to boil noodles for acini de pepe pasta salad and goat cheese pasta salad, but it’s worth it for these side dishes that can be served cold alongside your beef lettuce wraps.
+You’ll need to use the stove to boil noodles for acini de pepe salad and goat cheese pasta salad, but it’s worth it for these side dishes that can be served cold alongside your beef lettuce wraps.

 And if you’d like to grill your side dish right alongside your steak, try my pesto corn or zucchini grilled.